iyinraphael/porfolio/index.md

 <img src="price-nav.png?raw=true"/>

 ---
-[Manaje](https://manaje-refactor.netlify.com/) is an app built by a team of 7 in Lambda School which included [Ivan Cladwell](https://twitter.com/Ivan__Caldwell) and I on the iOS.
+[Manaje](https://manaje-refactor.netlify.com/) is an app built by a team of 7 in Lambda School which included Ivan Cladwell and I on the iOS.
 It's an app that helps team leader create task, monitor task and manage team members.
 It also has a web version.
 #### Primary Framework:
-      Apollo Graphql client, Auth0, Cloudinary, Material.
+      Apollo Graphql client, Auth0, Google Sign-in, Cloudinary, Material.

 <img src="images/manaje.png?raw=true"/>